Authors: Bojan Stojkovski and Bogdan Iordache

 Eventually, one of those design partners also became their Series A investor.

 “We were fortunate to partner with Tomas Cupr,” Pavel explains.
 “He previously utilized Keboola extensively at his first company, Slevomat, which was the largest Groupon clone at the time.
-Tomas relied on Keboola for all business decisions and process automations.
+Tomas relied on Keboola for all business decisions and process automation.
 Together, we co-developed solutions and recognized the uniqueness of our partnership.
 Many years later, he became our Series A investor and joined our board.”

 During the time they were developing the platform, Keboola also partnered with big data companies GoodData and later Looker, handling challenging customer cases.
 These collaborations taught them to avoid focusing only on easy tasks that could be easily commoditized.